Old-fashioned roses :

 Baron Prevost (1842)

 Hybrid perpetual.
 Large shrub with repeat show of fragrant bright cerise pink blooms.
-Lovely fragrance. sold out
+Lovely fragrance. small plants available soon

 Baroness Rothschild (1868)